temporal-sa/temporal-infra-provisioning-demo/README.md

 ### Cleaning Up

-This demo provisions real namespaces and real admin users inside of Temporal Cloud, and we do not want those to linger around.
-Although they have a naming convention that makes it very clear that they are spawned from this demo, be a good citizen and clean up after yourself.
+This demo provisions into your minikube cluster, so to keep things tidy and make sure you don't have any lingering resources, you should clean up after yourself.

 #### Using the UI